ashlinrichardson/bin/README.md

 Since I program to analyze images a lot, there's a number of Python and/or C/C++ programs for programming and image analysis, incl. but not limited to hyperspectral or polarimetric radar image work

 Some code from PolSARPro is included.
-Reimaginations or revitalizations of some utilities developed while at the Advanced Forest Technologies group (Pacific Forestry Centre) are also included
+Reimaginations or revitalizations of some utilities developed while at the Advanced Forest Technologies group (Pacific Forestry Centre) are also available